-Note 1: First Aid and CPR or PED 467 is required prior to EDU 516, PED 792 and/or EDU 536.
+Note 1: First Aid and CPR or PED 467 is required prior to EDU 516, PED 792 and/or PED 536.

 Note 2: Evaluation of and credit for comparable course work may reduce certification credits needed; however, the M.A. degree requires a minimum of 33 credits in 500 level courses and above.
-Student teaching (EDU 536) does not count towards the M.A. degree.
+Student teaching (PED 536) does not count towards the M.A. degree.

-Note 3: Field Experience Requisite - Students who do not have appropriate prior experience working with children in physical activity based contexts will be required to do so during the first year of the program.
-These experiences will be selected and scheduled through close advisement with the students' advisor and the coordinator of the teacher preparation program.
+Note 3: Field Experience Requisite - Students who do not have appropriate prior experience working with children in physical activity-based contexts will be required to do so.
+These experiences will be selected and scheduled through close advisement with the students' advisor and the coordinator of the teacher preparation